Yahoo! Picks Profiles Interview

 MOLLY: Ian, you are an Internet pioneer!
 How have you seen the Web change since those early days?

-– The article then continued with the remainder of the original interview (as above), with some slight edits plus with hyperlinks to relevant pages.
+– The article then continued with the remainder of the original interview (as above), with some minor edits plus hyperlinks to relevant pages.